What are Prescribed Particulars?

 If your company is using bespoke articles of association, or if you're unsure about what needs to be included, then you should seek legal advice.

-It is your responsibility to check that all details are correct and are matched up with the articles of association.
+It is your responsibility to check that all details are correct and match the articles of association.
 Companies House will not check this, but it can be brought to their attention if someone lodges a complaint.

 You will need to submit your Prescribed Particulars after the following events: